any-docs/css/content/guides/display/formatting_contexts/index.md

 - {{Glossary("flex item", "flex items")}}
 - grid items
 - [multicol containers](/guides/Multicol_layout/Basic_concepts)
-- elements with {{cssxref("column-span")}} set to `all`
+- elements with `column-span` set to `all`

 This is useful because a new BFC will behave much like the outermost document in that it becomes a mini-layout inside the main layout.
-A BFC contains everything inside it, {{cssxref("float")}} and {{cssxref("clear")}} only apply to items inside the same formatting context, and margins only collapse between elements in the same formatting context.
+A BFC contains everything inside it, `float` and `clear` only apply to items inside the same formatting context, and margins only collapse between elements in the same formatting context.

 ### BFC creation examples